-As seen in Figure 8 and Figure 9, the long term 95th percentile of UTC (Time) Dissemination Accuracy is not worse than 9.3 [ns], improving up to 7.6 [ns] in December, and the GGTO Determination Accuracy is better than or equal to 7.6 [ns].
+As seen in Figure 8 and Figure 9, the long term 95th percentile of UTC (Time) Dissemination Accuracy is not worse than 7.86 [ns].
+The GGTO Determination Accuracy is less than or equal to 5.9 [ns].
 These figures are both well within the [OS-SDD] Minimum Performance Level specifications of 30 [ns] and 20 [ns], respectively 14.

-Regarding UTC Frequency Dissemination accuracy, Figure 10 shows that the measured 95th percentile value is at most around 5.7E-14, which is well within the [OS-SDD] MPL normalised annual ceiling of 3.0E-1315.
+Regarding UTC Frequency Dissemination accuracy, Figure 10 shows that the measured 95th percentile value is at most around 2.0E-14, which is an order of magnitude better than the [OS-SDD] MPL normalised annual ceiling of 3.0E-13 15.

-13 Long-term figures result from processing measurements accumulated since January 2017
+13 Long-term figures result from processing measurements accumulated since 2017